-The SENCo will meet class teachers to monitor pupil progress termly.
-Classroom teachers will monitor pupil progress and report any concerns to the SENCo.
+The SENDCo in conjunction with class teachers will monitor pupil progress termly.
+Classroom teachers will monitor pupil progress and report any concerns to the SENDCo.
 We use IEP's (Individual Education Plans) to identify and record the child's needs, clear outcomes for the child can be agreed and also recorded.
-The outcomes and this information is also given to parents and carers to for their records.
+The outcomes and this information is also given to parents and carers for their records.

 It is the core expectation that class teachers are responsible for maintaining and updating these records and evidence progress according to the outcomes described in the plan.

-The class teacher is also responsible for ensuring that the IEPs are shared with the SENCO after each meeting so that the SENCO has a clear understanding of the outcomes and how this will be addressed.
+The class teacher is also responsible for ensuring that the IEPs are shared with the SENDCo after each meeting so that the SENDCo has a clear understanding of the outcomes and how this will be addressed.

 Copies of these IEPs are added to child's individual SEN records via CPOMS.
 The system is paperless as far as possible.
-The SENCO is responsible for checking that these termly meetings have taken place and setting a time frame in which staff should complete them.
+The SENDCo is responsible for checking that these termly meetings have taken place and setting a time frame in which staff should complete them.